martin-saurer/qjide/README.md

 * Download the repository into a directory named "qjide"

-* Edit qjide.cfg to specify your J installation location
+* Edit qjide.cfg to specify your J installation folder

 ## Frontend and Web Window Driver